The All Time Greatest of Bollywood

 GURU DUTT (1925 - 1964) Actor - Director - Producer

-The Maverick Genius who took Bollywood to a different plane
+The Maverick Genius who took Bollywood to the Seventh Sky

 If there is one man in the history of Bollywood, who changed the character of the industry, it is Guru Dutt.
 Born as Vasanth Kumar Shivashankar Padukone and having faced a difficult childhood, Guru Dutt made his way into Bollywood with a small role in Chand (1944) and became assistant director in 1946.
 He developed a frienship with Dev Anand during early days where both promised to help each other.
 It was Dev who offered his first movie as Director for Baazi (1951), starring Dev Anand, which became a rage and established Guru Dutt.